Should SNAP Users be Allowed to Buy Junk Food

 Should SNAP Ban Unhealthy Junk Food?

-2 thoughts on “Should SNAP Users be Allowed to Buy Junk Food
+2 Replies to “Should SNAP Users be Allowed to Buy Junk Food

 1. Hello, Ebony.
 Have you gone to the Department of Social Services to see if they can help you?
 You did not mention if you were working, but if you qualify financially, the DSS and HUB will help you with a security deposit and help with once you locate an apartment.
 If you are not working you may be eligible for temporary assistance and SNAP benefits.